-Provision of Copies of Certain Records
+3. Provision of Copies of Certain Records

 DFPS must ensure that each youth acquires a copy and a certified copy of the youth's birth certificate, a social security card or replacement social security card, as appropriate, and a personal identification certificate under Tex.
 Transp.
-Code Chapter 521, on or before the date the on which the youth turns 16.
+Code Chapter 521, on or before the date the on which the youth turns 16 years old.
 Tex.
 Fam.
 Code § 264.121(e).

-If, at the time a youth is discharged from foster care, the youth is at least 18 years of age or has had the disabilities of a minor removed, DFPS shall provide to the youth, not later than the 30th day before the date the child is discharged from foster care, of the following information and documents unless the youth already has the information or document:
+If, at the time a youth is discharged from foster care, the youth is at least 18 years of age or has had the disabilities of a minor removed, DFPS shall provide to the youth, not later than the 30th day before the date the child is discharged from foster care, the following information and documents unless the youth already has the information or document:

-The youth's birth certificate;

-- The youth's immunization records; - The information contained in the youth's health passport; - A personal identification certificate under Tex.
+- The youth's birth certificate; - The youth's immunization records; - The information contained in the youth's health passport; - A personal identification certificate under Tex.
 Transp.
-Code Chapter 521; - A social security card or a replacement social security card, if appropriate; and - Proof of enrollment in Medicaid, if appropriate.
+Code Chapter 521; - A social security card or a replacement social security card, if appropriate; and

+A Medicaid card or other proof of the youth's enrollment in Medicaid or an insurance card from a health plan that provides health coverage to foster youth.
 Tex.
 Fam.
 Code § 264.121(e-1).